Carbohydrate Counting with Chronic Kidney Disease

 What is a serving size of carbohydrate?

 A serving size of carbohydrate is the amount of food that will give you about 15 grams, or one serving, of carbohydrate.
-Serving sizes to reach 15 grams of carbohydrate vary between foods.
+The serving size of carbohydrate varies depending on the type of food.

-The following foods are examples of one carbohydrate choice:
+The following foods are examples of one serving of a carbohydrate food:

 Carbohydrate Counting and Meal Planning